cmen/CMENGoogleChartsBundle/README.md

 # CMENGoogleChartsBundle

-`CMENGoogleChartsBundle` eases the use of [Google Charts](https://developers.google.com/chart/) to display charts in your Symfony2 application by providing Twig extension and PHP objects.
+`CMENGoogleChartsBundle` eases the use of [Google Charts](https://developers.google.com/chart/) to display charts in your Symfony application by providing Twig extension and PHP objects.

 ## Documentation